rajvipulraj401/React/React_notes/Hooks/1-useState/Advance useState/readme.md

 In this example, `...val` creates a new object reference with all the properties of the existing `val` object.
 By specifying the updated `isBanned` property within the new object, you ensure that React detects the state change and updates the UI accordingly.

-**Note:** Additionally, when dealing with primitive values, React doesn't directly update the existing variable.
-Instead, it creates a new variable in memory, assigns the new value to it, and then points to the new variable.
+**Note:** Additionally, `when dealing with primitive values, React doesn't directly update the existing variable.
+Instead, it creates a new variable in memory, assigns the new value to it, and then points to the new variable`.
 This means that the old variable `count` is not updated; instead, a new variable is created, and the new value (in this case, `1`) is assigned to it.

 For example, when updating a state variable `count` of type `number`: